ironbee/ironbee/clipp/clipp.md

 - geometric:*p* --- Geometric distribution with *p* chance of success.
 - poisson:*mean* --- Poisson distribution with mean *mean*.

+**@edit**:*which*

+Edit part of each input in an editor.
+The environmental variable, `EDITOR` determines which editor to use or `vi` if it is unset.
+The *which* paramter can be any of:

+- request --- Request line.
+- request_header --- Request header (all lines).
+- request_body --- Request body.
+- response --- Response line.
+- response_header --- Response header (all lines).
+- response_body --- Response body.

+If the editor exits non-zero then the original text is used.

 Consumers
 ---------